If you’re online, you have to assume people are watching you.

 Split tunneling allows you to route some traffic through the VPN while allowing other traffic to pass through to your ISP as it normally would.
 There are all sorts of reasons someone might want to do this, including but not limited, to watching foreign movies while you’re connected to your work network.
 Not that we condone slacking off at work.
 No … never.

 Finally, we should talk about Ivacy’s encryption.
 Most VPNs I’ve come across use AES-128 to encrypt your data.
 This is plenty secure, running your information through 10 rounds of cryptography.
-However, Ivacy VPN takes this a step further, offering AES-256 encryption, which runs data through 14 rounds.2
+However, Ivacy VPN takes this a step further, offering AES-256 encryption, which runs data through 14 rounds.2 I saw this same level of protection when I reviewed VPNSecure, and I think you’ll be impressed with how little it costs.
+Check out our VPNSecure pricing guide for more information on that.

 For context, to brute force a key to decode 256-bit encryption with modern computing power would take billions of years.3 That said, 256-bit encryption takes a little longer, so with this enabled, you might see some noticeable slowdowns in your speeds.